krsnachandra/learning-light/docs/user_stories.md

 Because I want to decide if I will take one or more courses.
 Given that I am on the homepage,
 When I click on a course,
-Then I will see the course description.
+Then I will see the course description including a summary of the curriculum, instructor bio, reviews, and social media sharing buttons.

 As a user I want to register or login because I want to take a course.
 Given I press register or log in on the homepage,